wrightmat/wrightmat.github.io/obsidian/dnd/characters/Astrashana.md

 His psychic powers as a Kalashtar also began to expand farther than he thought possible after the incident.
 His right eye began to glow, along with the gashes across it, when casting spells.
 As if the attack by the Inspired had beyond merely a physical affect.
 His abilities have grown with continually increasing complexity over time.

-At some point Astra traveled from Sarlona to Khorvaire, which he accomplished via the ports of Ohr Kaluun in the east.
-The islands of Ohr Kaluun have smuggler ports that can get desperate Sarlonans to western Khorvaire, but getting there requires going through the Corvagura Province, which is the most populated Riedran territory.

 6 years later, Astra now roams the country with his violin and a carefree smile.
 They perform their “music” to countless people and thrive off of all the validation and attention it garners them.
 After all, running away from his problems and maintaining his persona is all he has left.
 The show must go on!

+### Development

+At some point Astra traveled from Sarlona to Khorvaire, which he accomplished via the ports of Ohr Kaluun in the east.
+The islands of Ohr Kaluun have smuggler ports that can get desperate Sarlonans to western Khorvaire, but getting there requires going through the Corvagura Province, which is the most populated Riedran territory.

+After Astra met Windsor in Delethorn, where a group of them decided to take on a job from the desperate mayor, they started to develop a friendship that blossomed into a relationship over the next year or two.
+At one point in Zarantyr 999 YK, they decided to charter a boat and sail the world, where Astra showed Windsor their homeland of Adar for the first time and they confirmed their relationship.

+### Timeline

 ```timeline
 + 999 YK, Aryth